React SDK

 useAuth

-Manage authentication state -- login, registration, logout, and the current user.
+Manage authentication state -- login, registration, logout, OIDC, and the current user.

 import { useAuth } from "@rootcx/sdk";